adaptris/interlok-docs-legacy/pages/advanced/advanced-jmx-jms.md

 jmxserviceurl.env.jmx.messageVPN=default
 ```

-The various environment properties may also be specified as part of the _JMXServiceURL_, so you could specify `service:jmx:sonicmq:///tcp://localhost:2506?jmx.type=Topic&jmx.destination=jmxTopic` which achieves the same thing.
-For SonicMQ the default username and password defaults to _default/''_; so we have missed it out from the URL for clarity.
+The various environment properties may also be specified as part of the _JMXServiceURL_, so you could specify `service:jmx:solace:///tcp://localhost:55555?jmx.type=Topic&jmx.destination=jmxTopic` which achieves the same thing.
+For Solace the default username and password defaults to _default_ along with an empty password.
 The full list of supported properties are

 | Name | Description |
 |----|----|